Dick Cheney Fast Facts

 1966 - Drops out of doctoral program at the University of Wisconsin to work as staff aide for Governor Warren Knowles.

-1968 - Cheney is awarded an American Political Science Association congressional fellowship on staff of Congressman William Steiger and moves to DC.
+1968 - Cheney is awarded an American Political Science Association congressional fellowship with Congressman William Steiger and moves to Washington.

-1969 - Assigned to work for Donald Rumsfeld, the Director of Office of Economic Opportunity in President Richard Nixon's administration.
-Rumsfeld appoints him to position of special assistant.
+1969 - Assigned to work for Donald Rumsfeld, Director of Office of Economic Opportunity in President Richard Nixon's administration.
+Rumsfeld appoints him to the position of special assistant.

+1970 - Rumsfeld becomes a White House counselor.
+Cheney becomes his deputy.

 1971-1973 - Assistant Director of the Cost of Living Council.

 1973 - Rumsfeld asks Cheney to join him in Brussels when Nixon appoints Rumsfeld ambassador to NATO.
-Cheney declines and instead accepts a post as vice president at Bradley, Woods and Company, a DC investment firm that counsels corporate clients on politics and federal policy.
+Cheney declines and instead accepts a post as vice president at Bradley, Woods and Company, a Washington investment firm that counsels corporate clients on politics and federal policy.

-August 1974 - Gerald Ford succeeds President Richard Nixon and appoints Donald Rumsfeld to head his transition team.
+August 1974 - Gerald Ford succeeds President Nixon and appoints Rumsfeld to head his transition team.
 Rumsfeld recruits Cheney to serve as his deputy.

 September 1974 - Named deputy assistant to the president.